Lake Qaraoun: Geography

 The upper Litani River, where the artificial lake or reservoir has been created with the dam at elevation of about 800 m, is in the inland region of the Beqaa Valley, whose elevation range generally lies between 650–1600 m, with mountain peaks raising as high as 3,090 m.

 The Litani River drains the southern end of the Beqaa Valley plains (a continuation of the Jordan Rift Valley), crossing the southern periphery of the Mount Lebanon range and discharging into the sea north of Tyre, after traversing a length of 170 km entirely in Lebanon.
 The hydrographical system of Lebanon consisting of 40 major streams is typecast into five regions, which includes the Litani River Basin formed by the Litani River in its eastern and southern part, with the river debouching into the sea at the southwestern end.
-The basin has a total catchment area of 2120 km2, which forms 20% area of the country, with about 1,600 km2 intercepted at Lake Qaraoun by El Qaroun Dam for providing various benefits.
+The basin has a total catchment area of 2120 km2, which forms 20% area of the country, with about 1,600 km2 intercepted at Lake Qaraoun by the Albert Naccache Dam for providing various benefits.
 The artificial lake is created across the Litani River in its middle reaches.
 Litani River is the longest river in Lebanon at the southern end of the Beqaa valley.

 The Litani River, which lies entirely within the territory of Lebanon rises near the historic city of Baalbek (now the site hardly discernible due to high rate of water extraction in this reach for pumping and ancient city development) and flows through for 170 km before it outlets into the Mediterranean Sea.
 It is one of the 40 major streams in Lebanon and is the longest from the source to the Mediterranean Sea.

 The land on the periphery of the reservoir consists of agricultural lands on the eastern side where arable crops and olive orchards are seen.
 Grazing of sheep and goats is also noted.
 On the steep sloping western periphery of the lake there are fruit orchards and pasture land for grazing.